-- 2.1 The overall aim of the void management policy is to maximise our rental income whilst meeting the following objectives: - to maximise use of available housing - to keep empty properties to a minimum, and - to make sure our properties are of an appropriate lettable standard.
+- 2.1 The overall aim of the void management policy is to maximise our rental income whilst meeting the following objectives: - Maximise use of available housing - Minimise relet times - Ensure our properties are of an appropriate lettable standard.

 In order to achieve this we promote efficient procedures for dealing with termination of tenancies, carrying out property inspections and repairs, and reletting properties.